The concept behind Back to Eden gardening is to cover the soil, mimicking nature, so the soil is not exposed to harsh elements.

 Second, you need to spread compost in your garden regularly.
 Cue the chickens!
 Paul mentions in the film how chickens are a great companion to the Back to Eden gardening method.
-They have wonderful high-nitrogen manure and they love to break down compost.
+They have wonderful high-nitrogen manure, and they love to break down the compost.
 I am lucky enough to have a whole flock of hard workers, ready and willing to put their time into my gardens.
 Much like Paul does, all yard and kitchen waste goes right in with the chickens.
-They do all the hard work for me (I’m a firm believer in work smarter, not harder).
+They do all the hard work for me (I’m a firm believer in working smarter, not harder).

-Throughout the growing season I can access the wonderful compost my chickens have provided me and spread it in the gardens as I see fit.
-With Back to Eden, you can’t over compost.
+Throughout the growing season, I can access the wonderful compost my chickens have provided me and spread it in the gardens as I see fit.
+With Back to Eden, you can’t overcompost.
 The covering acts as a filter of sorts, creating marvelous compost tea every time it rains.

 So when can I start Back to Eden gardening?

 Another consideration when starting a Back to Eden garden in the spring is how you plant.
-Regardless of when you began your garden, you always need to be sure you are planting in the soil and not in the wood chips.
+Regardless of when you begin your garden, you always need to be sure you are planting in the soil and not in the wood chips.
 This is even more important in a spring-started garden.
 When planting, push the wood chips or other covering back away from the planting area until the plant is well-established.
 Once the plant is established, you can push the covering back in place.

-This Month in Our Back to Eden Garden:
+Our Back to Eden Garden Experience

 This month in our experimental garden, we are putting the “you can use any type of wood chips except Eucalyptus” theory to the test.
-I’ll be honest, it was not my intent to check the validity of this statement.
-My friendly neighborhood tree guy, Eli, gave me a call saying he had a truck load of chips and I was so eager to get that first layer down that I sort of tuned out the word Walnut.
+I’ll be honest: it was not my intent to check the validity of this statement.
+My friendly neighborhood tree guy, Eli, gave me a call saying he had a truckload of chips, and I was so eager to get that first layer down that I sort of tuned out the word Walnut.

-Eli mentioned something about the trees containing juglone, a growth inhibitor, but I kept thinking to myself “but Paul said…” After receiving the chips I did my homework and thought “oh crap.”
+Eli mentioned something about the trees containing juglone, a growth inhibitor, but I kept thinking to myself, “But Paul said…” After receiving the chips, I did my homework and thought, “Oh crap.”
 I am still standing by my belief of what Paul said, but bet your bum I’m working extra hard to encourage those juglone toxins to dissipate quickly.
-I also made sure not to spread the walnut chips anywhere near the future planting sites of potatoes, peppers and tomatoes since those seemed to be the most susceptible to juglone toxicity.
-Time will tell and I promise to share the good, bad, and just plain ugly.
+I also made sure not to spread the walnut chips anywhere near the future planting sites of potatoes, peppers, and tomatoes since those seemed to be the most susceptible to juglone toxicity.
+Time will tell, and I promise to share the good, bad, and just plain ugly…